gopperman/wp-react-skeleton/README.md

 4. Compile your app using `npm run build`

 5. In `app/package.json`, edit "homepage" to be the url of your app's static build

+## Contributing

+This is a minimal proof of concept, so there's a lot that can be done around here.
+[Pull requests](https://github.com/gopperman/wp-react-skeleton/pulls) are always welcome!